simula/ImageCLEFmed-MEDVQA-GI-2023/README.md

 2. Name the zip file using this format: `<team_name>_clef2023_medvqa.zip`.
 3. Label the folders within the zip file as `task1`, `task2`, etc., corresponding to the respective tasks.
 4. Make sure to follow the detailed instructions and requirements for each task's submission, as described below.

+Submissions can be emailed to the challenge organizers; Steven Hicks (steven@simula.no) and Michael Riegler (michael@simula.no).

 ## Task 1: Visual Question Answering (VQA)
 For Task 1, your submission should include a JSON file with the following format: